Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 4) Choose the right Brew size

-However, in my opinion, only a 6 oz brew size makes a perfect-tasting cup of coffee.
+In my experience, only a 6 oz Keurig brew size makes a perfect-tasting cup of coffee.

 And there’s a reason for that most k cups have 0.3 to 0.4 ounces of coffee and the ideal coffee-to-water ratio for the drip coffee is somewhere between 1:15 (for strong taste) to 1:20 (for mild taste).
 That means you can only brew an ideal cup of coffee if you use brew sizes between 5 and 7 oz.